-During my recent SDN workshop one of the attendees asked me “How do you build carrier-grade (5 nines) cloud infrastructure with VMware NSX?”
+During one of my SDN workshops, an attendees asked me “How do you build carrier-grade (5 nines) cloud infrastructure with VMware NSX?”

 This is not an NSX-related blog post.
 It just happened that the attendee tried to accomplish the Mission Impossible with NSX.
 He could have chosen Juniper Contrail or Nuage VSP or anything else while facing the same pointless task.